Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Results

-We note that the Bayesian approach is ultimately related to the maximum-likelihood estimation in the asymptotic limit $N_{\rm shot}\gg 1$.
-When the variance of the prior is small, the maxima of the Kullback-Leibler divergence~\eqref{eq:KL_div} between prior and posterior are localized at the optimal times obtained by minimizing the asymptotic covariance matrix of the maximum likelihood-estimation~\eqref{eq:asymptotic_covariance}.
-Additionally, if we make a single Bayesian update in which we take a very big number of shots at several times, the likelihood function relating the posterior and the prior will be a multinomial pdf~\eqref{eq:joint_pdf}.
+We note that the Bayesian approach is ultimately related to the maximum-likelihood estimation in the asymptotic limit $N_{\rm shot}\rightarrow \infty$.
+When the variance of the prior is small, the maxima of the Kullback-Leibler divergence in Eq.~\eqref{eq:KL_div} between prior and posterior are localized at the optimal measurement configurations obtained by minimizing the asymptotic covariance matrix of the maximum likelihood-estimation in Eq.~\eqref{eq:asymptotic_covariance}.
+Additionally, if we make a single Bayesian update in which we take a very big number of shots at several measurement configurations, the likelihood function relating the posterior and the prior will be a joint distribution of independent binomials.
 Given the big number of shots taken in this single step, the posterior distribution will be mainly shaped by the likelihood function, which contains most of the information about the parameters.
-The position of the maximum of this pdf will be located at the most likely value of the parameters, and therefore it is in agreement with the maximum-likelihood estimator that takes measurements at those times.
-The Bayesian approach has the advantage that, at each step, we measure at the most convenient time that maximizes the expected information gain, and this can lead to an overall reduction of the number of measurements needed.
+The position of the maximum of this PDF will be located at the most likely value of the parameters, and therefore it is in agreement with the maximum-likelihood estimator that takes measurements at those measurement configurations.
+The Bayesian approach has the advantage that, at each step, we measure at the most convenient configuration that maximizes the expected information gain, and this can lead to an overall reduction of the number of measurements needed.
 Also, as noted above, the final estimate relies on a probability distribution, so that we can immediately derive confidence intervals without requiring any asymptotic limit.
-For the Bayesian protocol design, we have used the Python package Qinfer \cite{Granade2017qinferstatistical}, which numerically implements the operations needed by using a sequential Monte Carlo algorithm for the updates.